Rower, boat, and race classification

 Please read all information thoroughly, including all rules and regulations.

-This is a USRowing officiated and sanctioned event, therefore USRowing rules for competition are used in the BAYADA Regatta.
-Below are exceptions and additions particular to adaptive rowing.
+This is a USRowing officiated and sanctioned rowing event for athletes with a physical impairment, therefore USRowing Para (FISA) Rules for competition are used in the BAYADA Regatta.

 Rower classification information

 All athletes competing in the BAYADA Regatta with a physical impairment must have an official U.S. or International sport classification.
 Paperwork is due 30 days prior to classification for review (July 15).
 Email to: Wendy.Wilbur@USRowing.org.

 Athletes with a Visual Impairment must be assessed, and medical document signed by an ophthalmologist (only).
 Paperwork (Form- VI Impairment) must be emailed to Wendy.Wilbur@usrowing.org and the athlete is not required to attend an Athlete Classification session.